palai103/Gutenberg_Bible_LSTM/README.md

 pip install -r requirements.txt
 ```

+### Dataset

+The dataset could be found at the following [link](https://drive.google.com/file/d/1dHIG8LPvInPb4hNakitM08kApL6WIOIM/view?usp=sharing).
+It contains the images of the bible and the transcription of the first two books: Genesis and Exodus.

 ## Paper

 You can find a detailed [paper](../master/Paper/D_DM_Project.pdf) in English about the entire project, the experiments and the results here.
 Following you can find some snippet of the most important parts